Our democracy works best when we all participate and everyone weighs in on who gets elected.

-CONNPIRG’s New Voters Project works on dozens of campuses across the country to activate the largest voting block in the country.
+CONNPIRG’s New Voters Project works on campuses across the state to activate the largest voting block in the country.
 Through class presentations, educational events, and online outreach we work to make sure every student has the opportunity to have their voice heard in our elections.

 Together we can have an impact on our future, on our state, and the country.

 Our voter registration drive is the largest youth mobilization effort in the state of CT.
 Our campaign has gotten recognition from the Secretary of State’s office because of our work to help register students and give them the resources to get to the polls.
 We focus on meeting students where they are at- in their classes, dorm rooms and dining halls, and have one on one conversations to make sure they get their voice heard in all elections.
 We organized big events on campus leading up to Election Day like our “Ballot Ready Block Party” at UConn Storrs that had over 200 attendees.
 PIRG leaders also reached students through social media with their “I’m a Husky, I’m a Voter” video that featured campus leaders discussing the importance of voting.
 The video has been viewed over 2,000 times and features U.S Senator Chris Murphy!